ricardodpcosta/ScholarPy/scholarpy/README.md

 # Usage

 ScholarPy includes a collection of tools, each designed for a specific task.
-The list below details the tools included in the toolkit and their usage instructions.
+The list below details the CLI tools included in the toolkit and their usage instructions.

 ---

-## 1. `scholarpy-search_links`
+## 1. `scholarpy-search-links`

 **Description:** Search public scholarly CV links from HTML pages.
 It has two modes of operation: